jasmith79/playlister/README.md

 ## Installing

 Currently, just clone the repo here at GitHub®.
+If you're on Linux or Mac just cd into the directory and run `sudo ./install.sh` (installs to `/usr/local/bin`).
+You can of course skip it link the file somewhere else in your $PATH.
+I will eventually get around to writing a Windows installer.

 ## Exporting the iTunes® lists